Taensa: European contact

 The first securely documented European contact with the Taensa was by the French La Salle expedition of 1682.
 They were described as having a village on Lake St. Joseph, a narrow crescent shaped oxbow lake located west of the Mississippi, between the Yazoo River and Saint Catherine Creek (near Newellton in modern Tensas Parish, Louisiana).
-On March 22, 1682 a recollect chaplain who accompanied LaSalle, Father Zenobius, preached to the tribe at this location.
+On March 22, 1682, a recollect chaplain who accompanied LaSalle, Father Zenobius, preached to the tribe at this location.
 La Salles associate Henri de Tonti visited the Taensa again in 1686 and 1690.
 They numbered approximately 1,200 people scattered throughout seven or eight villages on the western end of the lake and another on the Tensas River near present-day Clayton in Concordia Parish.

 In 1698 French Catholic missionary priests Antoine Davion and François de Montigny and J. B. La Source (a lay person and possible servant to the priests) visited the Taensa; de Montigny founded a short-lived mission among them.
 De Montigny at that time records their population as being 700 people.
 In 1699 French explorer Pierre Le Moyne d'Iberville recorded the Taensa as having 300 warriors and living in seven villages named as Taensas, Chaoucoula, Conchayon, Couthaougoula, Nyhougoula, Ohytoucoulas, and Talaspa.
-The majority of these names are in the Muskogean Mobilian trade language and not the Natchezan Taensa language.
+The majority of these names are in the Muskogean Mobilian Jargon and not the Natchezan Taensa language.

 During his time with the Taensa, de Montigny prevented them from performing acts of ritual human sacrifice as part of the funeral rites for a deceased chief.
 Because of this, the Taensa later blamed de Montigny when lightning struck their wattle and daub temple and burned it down.
 He left to join the Natchez in 1790, and his mission to the Taensa was taken over by Jean-François Buisson de Saint-Cosme.
 Along with other native peoples of the lower Mississippi River, the Taensa were subject to slave raids and epidemics of European diseases such as smallpox during this time period.
 As the population of the Taensa steadily decreased, de Saint-Cosme in 1700 endeavored in vain to have them join with the much larger Natchez and consolidate the two missions.
 De Saint-Cosme settled among the Taensa and the Natchez for less than a year before leaving.